thoka/java2python/README.md

 ## TODO / Roadmap

-- put @classmethod in front of static methods
+- add static attr init into class
 - get some Verbatim(pre,ast,post) token into pp-java2py to be able to write raw text into translation
-- add some magic to call main methods, to be able to do tests by comparing output of java and translated java
+- add __init__
 - Write and collect example/test java files with supposed translations.
 - Complete list of not working issues

 ### Currently broken

-- make install
 - class initializing
 - subcass parent scope access,  Test needed
 - post/pre decr/incr, Test needed
 - enums
 - ...
+- make install

 ### Pitfalls

+- switch statement implementation uses variable "_switch". nested switch statemens will use the same variable and thus will not work
 - Due to a bug in stratego pp-aterm, quotes in comments are not quoted by pp-aterm.
   AST of java src, which include quotes in comments will not be understood by j2py/aterm parser.

+### recently done

+- switch statement is working
+- add some magic to call main methods, to be able to do tests by comparing output of java and translated java